 Almost everyone in the crypto world has heard the name Coinbase, one of the largest crypto exchanges in terms of volume and liquidity.
-But what most people are not aware of is that Coinbase Wallet is not the same as Coinbase.
+But the most common confusion around Coinbase is if Coinbase is a wallet or an exchange; because what most people don’t know is that Coinbase Wallet is not the same as Coinbase.

-In this article, we’ll explore the differences between Coinbase and Coinbase Wallet, and go over how Coinbase Vs. Coinbase Wallet differs in terms of security, fees, insurance, and usability.
+In this article, we’ll explore the differences between Coinbase wallet and Coinbase, and go over how Coinbase Wallet Vs. Coinbase differs in terms of security, fees, insurance, and usability.

 Cryptocurrency Exchange Vs. Cryptocurrency Wallet

 A cryptocurrency exchange is a brokerage service that allows the buying and selling of digital assets, and also lets you convert fiat currency into digital currency.
 For example, Coinbase, Binance, Gemini, and Kraken are all cryptocurrency exchanges.